In this guide

 Most super funds believe buy/sell spreads are a fair way of allocating the investment costs generated when you make an investment switch, contribution or withdrawal.

 Buy/sell spreads are not paid to your super fund.
 Instead, the money is used to cover the external transaction costs undertaken on your behalf.
-That’s why they will now be labelled Member activity related fees on your annual member statement.
+That’s why they are labelled Member activity related fees on your annual member statement.

 Milton says